shiveshc/CRF_Cell_ID/Readme.md

 <img src = "extra/landmark_4.jpg" width=70% >

 ```
-Enter name of the selected landmark e.g. 'RMEL' -'AIBL'
+Enter name of the selected landmark e.g. 'RMEL' -'AIBR'
 If done with this channel, enter 'y' -'y'
 ```

 #### 3. Define axes specifying cells
-Next we'll specify axes specifying cells via user input.
+Next, we'll select axes specifying cells via user input.
 These cells enable defining a consistent coordinate system in head which is crucical for accurately extracting features from image.
 To do so, the terminal prompt asks to sequentially click on cells in the image.

-First we will click on two cells in the image, one in the anterior and one in the posterior region of head.
+First, we will click on two cells in the image, one in the anterior and one in the posterior region of head.
 These cells will be used to define anterior-posterior (AP) axis.
-Here, users can click on any cell; the specific identity of selected cell doesn't matter as these cells are used only to check the consistency of direction of axis.
+Here, users can click on any cell; the specific identity of selected cell doesn't matter as these cells are used only to check the consistency of axis direction.
 First, we click on a cell in anterior of head ganglion.
 ```
 ans =